 Five methods are available to facilitate in obtaining the output in the desired coordinate frames, which are:

-- An inclination reset that levels the sensor by defining the S’ frame.
-It computes S’ such that Roll and Pitch become 0 deg.
+- Performing an inclination reset, which levels the sensor by defining the S’ frame.
+It computes S’ such that Roll and Pitch become 0 deg (applying SS’R only);

-- Setting an arbitrary alignment rotation matrix to rotate S to the chosen frame S’ : SS’R
+- Setting an arbitrary alignment rotation matrix to rotate S to the chosen frame S’ (applying SS’R only);

-- Setting an arbitrary alignment rotation matrix to rotate L to the chosen frame L’ : L’LR
+- Setting an arbitrary alignment rotation matrix to rotate L to the chosen frame L’ (applying L’LR only).

 The orientation reset functions aim to facilitate in aligning the sensor object it is strapped to, by defining the L’ frame (heading reset) and the S’ frame (inclination reset) resulting in L’S’R, defined in the equations above.
-The orientation reset is separated in an inclination reset (leveling) and a heading reset (bore sighting).
-After a full orientation reset, the orientation of the L’ and S’ frames are equal, and the coordinate axes are defined by:
+The alignment reset is separated in an inclination reset (leveling) and a heading reset (bore sighting).
+After an alignment reset, the orientation of the L’ and S’ frames are equal, and the coordinate axes are defined by:

-- the L’ and S’ z-axis is the vertical (up, along gravity)
+- the L’ and S’ z-axes are the vertical (up, along gravity);

-- the L’ and S’ x-axis equals the S x-axis, but projected on the horizontal plane
+- the L’ and S’ x-axes equal the S x-axis, but projected on the horizontal plane;

-- the L’ and S’ y-axis is chosen as to obtain a right handed coordinate frame.
+- the L’ and S’ y-axes are chosen as to obtain a right handed coordinate frame.

 The coordinate rotation matrices L’LR and SS’R are calculated by:

-Figure 1: The different alignments and resets define the S’ and/or L’ frame. (a): the default orientation output of S with respect to L: LSR; (b): after inclination reset, method 1: LS’R (c): after heading reset, method 2: L’SR, (d): after alignment reset, method 3: L’S’R. All of these are also possible to set with arbitrary alignments.
+Figure 1: The different alignments and resets define the S’ and/or L’ frame. (a): the default orientation output of S with respect to L: LSR; (b): after an inclination reset, method 3: LS’R (c): after a heading reset, method 4: L’SR, (d): after an alignment reset, method 5: L’S’R. All of these are also possible to set with arbitrary alignments (methods 4 and 5).